-The Director of Finance, Chief Legal Officer and other senior managers are responsible for advising the executive and scrutiny committees on financial, legislative and other policy considerations to achieve the aims and objectives of the authority.
+The Corporate Director: Finance and Assets, Chief Legal Officer and other senior managers are responsible for advising the executive and scrutiny committees on financial, legislative and other policy considerations to achieve the aims and objectives of the authority.
 They are responsible for implementing councillors' decisions and for service performance.